superpi15/cequal/README.md

 This equalizer demonstrates a typical conversion between time and frequency -domain, often applied to audio processing.

-It can amplifies or decrease volumn in the selected bands.
+It can amplify or decrease volumn in the selected bands.

 Better performance and higher spectrum resolution may be supported later.